JoonDong2/Android/AWSLEDButton/README.md

 # How to assume `Authenticated Role` of ID Pool?

-you should note below code. specially `CognitoCredentialsProvider::setLogins` method.
+you should note below code. specially, `CognitoCredentialsProvider::setLogins` method.
 <pre><code>
 AppHelper.getPool().getUser(username).getSessionInBackground(authenticationHandler);
 				.